CP1401/Practicals/prac_05/README.md

 18-29 year olds may only enter the 'limited' section, but patrons aged 30+ get full access.

-Copy the code into your programs file and **test it**.
+Copy the code into your `programs.py` file and **test it**.
-In comments below this code, list all the values that you should and did test with.
+In the comments below the code, list all the values that you should and did test with.
 Remember that we have taught systematic ways to test code, so there should be no guesswork here.

 Once you have run your tests, see if you can fix any errors in the best way possible.